 CHLOE 3 and CHLOE 4: Major Findings and New Directions for the Survey

 CHLOE 3 advanced our understanding of online enrollment trends, pedagogy, leadership, and quality assurance.
-The session will report key findings and invite the audience to identify remaining questions and future lines of inquiry in CHLOE 4 & beyond.
+This session will report key findings and invite the audience to identify remaining questions and future lines of inquiry in CHLOE 4 and beyond.

 Intended Audience - Role:

 Dr. Ron Legon served as Executive Director of Quality Matters from 2006 until early 2016.
 He led the growth of QM to the more than one thousand member institutions it has today.
 In retirement, Ron has been named Executive Director Emeritus and is continuing his commitment to the growth and success of Quality Matters as Senior Adviser to Quality Matters for Knowledge Initiatives and Co-Director of the CHLOE (Changing Landscape of Online Education) Project.

 Mughees Khan, Senior Quantitative Analyst, Eduventures Research at ACT

 Mughees Khan is a Senior Quantitative Analyst at Eduventures Research, where he serves as a member of the team that manages and maintains the firm’s data sources.
 His focus is on survey research, data analysis, and visualization methods.
 He has been responsible for overseeing the CHLOE Project’s data collection since its inception in 2016.
 He holds an Ed.M. in Education Policy and Management from Harvard’s Graduate School of Education, and graduated from Stony Brook University with a B.A. in philosophy and psychology.

 Eric Fredericksen, Associate V. P. for Online Learning, University of Rochester